sst/guide/_chapters/deploy-the-apis.md

 }
 ```

 Now we can use that as the `Authorization` header to make a request to our API (at the POST endpoint returned after running `serverless deploy` above) using the following.
+Replace the URL with the POST endpoint from above.

 ``` bash
 $ curl https://ly55wbovq4.execute-api.us-east-1.amazonaws.com/prod/notes \